Bayer: Bayer Pharmaceuticals

 The Pharmaceuticals Division focuses on prescription products, especially for women's healthcare and cardiology, and also on specialty therapeutics in the areas of oncology, hematology and ophthalmology.
 The division also comprises the Radiology Business Unit which markets contrast-enhanced diagnostic imaging equipment together with the necessary contrast agents.

-In addition to internal R&D, Bayer has participated in public–private partnerships.
+In addition to internal research and development (R&D), Bayer has participated in public–private partnerships.
 One example in the area of non-clinical safety assessment is the InnoMed PredTox program.
 Another is the Innovative Medicines Initiative of EFPIA and the European Commission.

 Defunct business units

 Bayer Chemicals AG (with the exception of H.C.
 Starck and Wolff Walsrode) was combined with certain components of the polymers segment to form the new company Lanxess on 1 July 2004; Lanxess was listed on the Frankfurt Stock Exchange in early 2005.
 Bayer HealthCare's Diagnostics Division was acquired by Siemens Medical Solutions in January 2007.

 Bayer sold its Animal Health business to Elanco in 2020.

 Bayer Diabetes Care managed Bayer's medical devices portfolio.
 Key products included the blood glucose monitors Contour Next EZ (XT), Contour, Contour USB and Breeze 2 used in the management of diabetes.
 The diabetes business unit was sold to Panasonic Healthcare Co. for $1.15 billion in June 2015.
 Bayer MaterialScience was a supplier of high-tech polymers, and developed solutions for a broad range of applications relevant to everyday life.
 On 18 September 2014, the Board of Directors of Bayer AG announced plans to float the Bayer MaterialScience business on the stock market as a separate entity.
 On 1 June 2015, Bayer announced that the new company would be named Covestro; Bayer formally spun out Covestro in September 2015.